Berendej/modbus_scanner/README.md

 Modbus scanner takes stream of bytes as input and produces callbacks with Protocol Data Units (PDUs) on its output.
 It looks very easy on the first sight but current portion of bytes in input may contain only part of PDU or several PDUs.
 As a result of this scanner has to "remember" its state after each scan call.

 Most protocol scanners are implemented as a Finite State Machine (FSM).
-The scanner is constantly stays in one of the possible states and reacts to incoming data differently according on the current state.
+The scanner always stays in one of the possible states and reacts to incoming data differently according on the current state.
 This project implements modbus scanner with C++ coroutines as FSM and compare coroutine-based scanner with the scanner based on traditional approach.
 Traditional scanner introduces several "state" subclasses each of which has virtual function on_char() and a pointer to one of the "state" instances.
 It looks like this:
 ```
 class Scanner
 {